polarsoftware/PolarTFIDF/README.md

 # Polar TFIDF
 Polar TFIDF is a C# library for dealing with document keywords.
 TFIDF stands for [term frequency–inverse document frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).
 It's a way of calculating the singificance that each keyword has in a given document.
 It's useful for document searching by a keyword or for getting similar documents of a particular document.
-Polar TFIDF uses embedded database so larger amounts of data can be processed.
+Polar TFIDF uses an embedded database so larger amount of data can be processed.

 ## Installation
 Download .zip file from github and extract it to your solution.